 Lively Roman trattoria serving generous, affordable classics; strong praise for pasta and hospitality, but a meaningful minority reports inconsistency and occasional rude service.

-⚠️ Review concerns: This assessment reflects moderate uncertainty due to questionable review patterns.
-See details in Authenticity Assessment.
 Ristorante Feelsgood delivers reliable neighborhood Roman dining with strong food quality anchored by excellent carbonara and cacio e pepe, plus attentive, personable service that keeps guests returning.
 However, inconsistent execution and occasional hygiene concerns prevent grade A territory, while moderate review authenticity questions create some uncertainty in assessment reliability.
 Fair pricing and generous portions make it a solid choice for travelers seeking authentic Roman comfort over destination-level refinement.

 A cozy spot near the Lateran that feels more neighborhood than postcard Rome, this trattoria serves hearty plates and pours at fair prices.
 Many diners describe friendly, joke-cracking staff and comforting bowls of pasta.
 However, there are some review authenticity concerns suggesting certain reviews may be solicited or influenced.
 One guest put it simply: "We came back three nights in a row because it felt welcoming and the pasta hit the mark."
 The cooking leans classic Roman with a few house riffs: carbonara and cacio e pepe share space with pistachio pesto clams and the occasional truffle cream.
 Expect big portions over showy plating, with a menu that suits travelers and locals looking for elevated tradition more than modern fusion.
 Most plates come out flavorful and hot, though a minority reports inconsistencies or seasoning swings.
 Families fare well here.
 The menu is stacked with kid-friendly choices like tomato bruschetta, simple pastas, fries, and grilled chicken.
 While vegetarian options are solid, clearly labeled gluten-free mains are limited.
 If your crew includes picky eaters, the familiar Roman staples should keep everyone content.

-Area: Mixed residential-commercial near San Giovanni/Lateran; practical, not glamorous; draws locals and visitors.
+Area vibe: Mixed residential-commercial near San Giovanni/Lateran; practical, not glamorous; draws locals and visitors.

 Safety: Generally safe with steady foot traffic; typical urban Rome with busy road and lighting.

-Nearby: Close to Basilica of St. John Lateran, metro access, shops and apartments along Via Emanuele Filiberto.
+What's nearby: Close to Basilica of St. John Lateran, metro access, shops and apartments along Via Emanuele Filiberto.